 All students are expected to become aware of social justice issues in education and to understand participatory and popular education approaches to education.
 Graduates are expected to have developed an in-depth awareness of cultural differences; the ability to apply critical theory and pedagogy in both schools and communities in domestic and international settings; and practical skills in training, project development, research, and evaluation.
 The combination of academic courses, a participatory community structure, and active involvement in applied projects and research activities combine to provide the curriculum of the specialization.
 For more information, see www.umass.edu/cie.

 The specialization in Educational Leadership is intended for individuals with various K-12 experiences (for example, teachers, counselor, school or district leaders, education agency personnel).
 Recognizing the centrality of educational policy in educational practice, the program seeks to help current and aspiring practitioners, policy analysts, academics, and researchers to (1) critically examine and synthesize theories, research, practices, and policies, and (2) conduct research.
 Because many courses are taken with peers whose work has been in higher or international education, educational leadership students are able to expand their perspectives beyond U.S. K–12 education to gain insight regarding leadership, organizational change and school reform, policy and politics, curriculum, and evaluation.

-The program is flexible, and because education is a professional field derived from various academic disciplines, students are encouraged to take courses outside the School of Education.
+The program is flexible, and because education is a professional field derived from various academic disciplines, students are encouraged to take courses outside the College of Education.
 However, although most of our courses are held in the late afternoon, we ask that applicants commit to arranging their work schedules for at least one semester so that they can take morning or early afternoon courses that are offered in other programs and schools.

 Application materials can be found on the UMass Graduate school website.